 2.3.
 Personal statement criteria

-In certain cases we may need to refer to the personal statement and reference to differentiate between applicants with very similar academic profiles.
-Where this is the case, then the following criteria will be used:
+In some cases we may need to refer to the personal statement and reference to differentiate between applicants with very similar academic profiles.

+If this is the case, then the criteria will include the following: